toyboot4e/toy-lib/README.md

 # ToyLib

-ToyLib is a Haskell library for solving AtCoder problems.
+ToyLib is a private Haskell library for solving AtCoder problems.

 ## Source file bundling